parallel-forecast/parallelforecast/_docs/examples/resolution.md

 - Are excited about contributing to infrastructure for public knowledge

 - Have some familiarity with forecasting (though we will provide training for members with little prior experience)

+If you'd like to join the council, you can apply [here](https://docs.google.com/forms/d/e/1FAIpQLSfuF7ONVcs5TkeNQqKReehFaG0_ObiCvhGyJ5nRaihtob5qEQ/viewform).